jeanmarc5592/dev-jobs-app/README.md

 - Setup and use Vue-Router
 - Setup and use Vuex
 - Using Layouts for better maintainability
+- How to add filter behaviour properly to graphql queries

 # Stuff I've added